Writing

 Designers are natural stewards of context because our work already crosses the borders: user needs, product intent, interaction details, visual systems, language, edge cases, adoption, trust.
 AI makes that border-crossing more operational.

 A designer can help define the shape of the knowledge system.
 What is the canonical front door?
-What has to be captured during the work, not after it?
+What has to be captured during the work?
 How do we make reasoning visible without turning every artifact into a legal deposition?
-Where should AI accelerate the team, and where should it slow down and ask for human judgment?
+Where should AI accelerate the team, and where should it slow down and ask a person to decide?

-This is not glamorous in the old portfolio sense.
-It is not just a gorgeous hero section.
-It is the infrastructure that lets a team keep making good decisions after the workshop ends.
+In old portfolio terms, this is unglamorous infrastructure work, the kind that lets a team keep making good decisions after the workshop ends.

 My bias